 Tomas Arana is another one of those brilliant character actors audiences see all over the place doing great work in even the smallest role.
 Fans know him from appearances aboard The Burning Zone, The Hunger (TV), Frankenfish (2004), Limitless (2011), The Dark Knight Rises (2012), Project: SERA, and Guardians of the Galaxy (2014).
 Arana was born on this day in 1955.

 As long as he's been in the business, John Laughlin has been around genre entertainment.
-He's been a part of The Powers of Matthew Star, Space Rage (1985), The Lawnmower Man (1992), Tales From The Crypt, and WEAPONiZED (2016).
+He's been a part of The Powers of Matthew Star, The Hills Have Eyes II (1984), Space Rage (1985), The Lawnmower Man (1992), Tales From The Crypt, Storm Trooper (1998), and WEAPONiZED (2016).
+Plus, his profile on IMDB.com indicates that he played an uncredited Imperial Stormtrooper aboard the poorly-received Star Wars Holiday Special in 1978.
 Laughlin was born on this day in 1956.

 Despite turning off millions of potential viewers with his incessant political squabbling, Alec Baldwin -- when he acts -- can do a good job.
 Unfortunately, Andron just wasn't all that interesting a SciFi/Dystopian flick (reviewed here), so he ended up mostly chewing scenery.
 Baldwin was born on this day in 1958.